Appearance

 Webhooks

 To get near real-time updates on changes happening to meeting room devices, you can use the Jabra Plus webhooks.
-Webhooks can be used to get near real-time notifications any time:
+Webhooks can be used to get near real-time notifications in the following scenarios:

 - Meeting room device status has changed.
 E.g. device went offline, online or rebooted.